sodadata/soda-core/docs/documentation/sql_metrics.md

 In Soda SQL, you set a **variable** to apply a filter to the data that Soda SQL scans.
 Often you use a variable to filter the range of a scan by date.
 (See [Filtering](filtering.md)).

-When you define a variable in your Scan YAML file, Soda SQL applies the filter to all tests *except* tests defined in SQL metrics.
+When you define a variable in your scan YAML file, Soda SQL applies the filter to all tests *except* tests defined in SQL metrics.
 To apply a filter to SQL metrics tests, be sure to explicitly define the variable in your SQL query, as in the example below.

 ```yaml
 table_name: mytable